mbadolato/iTerm2-Color-Schemes/README.md

 The Framer theme was created by [markogresak](https://github.com/markogresak) based on [Framer Syntax Theme](https://www.producthunt.com/posts/framer-syntax-theme) provided by [Framer](https://framer.com).

+The Lab Fox theme was created by [theatlasroom](https://github.com/theatlasroom) inspired by the [Gitlab design system](https://design.gitlab.com)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra